Hawa-Evakali/Pitches/README.md

 ## User Story

--  can see the pitches other people have posted.
+- Users can see the pitches other people have posted.

 - Users can vote on the pitch they liked and give it a downvote or upvote.

 - Users can sign in to leave a comment.

-- Users can register on the website.
+-

 - Users can view the pitches they have created in their profile page..